xkeshav29/redesign-poc/README.md

 ![Sequence Diagram](https://raw.githubusercontent.com/xkeshav29/vahan-poc/master/Basic%20Sequence%20Diagram.png)

-### Design
+### Proposed Design

-Based on the principle of Single Responsibility principle and Dependency Injection from [SOLID](https://en.wikipedia.org/wiki/SOLID)
+Proposed design is based on the principle of Single Responsibility principle(SRP) and Dependency Injection(DI) from [SOLID](https://en.wikipedia.org/wiki/SOLID)

+Langugage of choice: Java
+Reason: Object oriented constructs is a must in order to implement SRP and DI TypeScript can be used if we want to stick to Nodejs

-Entities(Model classes):
+#### Entities(Model classes):

-1. Instruction
-2. State
-3. User
+1. Instruction[src/model/Instruction.java]: Encapsulates an instruction
+2. State[src/model/State.java]: Encapsulates the current state of a user
+3. User[src/model/User.java]: Encapsulates the user

 Entities with Types: